Breeders’ Cup Horse Race

 Top Performers

-Perhaps that is why Tiznow could be considered the greatest of all Breeders’ Cup champions.
-After all, he is the only one to win the Breeders’ Cup Classic twice.
-He performed that amazing feat in back-to-back years, 2000 and 2001.
+Perhaps that is why Tiznow can be considered the greatest of all Breeders' Cup champions.
+After all, he is the only horse to win the Breeders' Cup Classic twice, and he accomplished this remarkable feat in consecutive years, 2000 and 2001.

-Goldikova is the only horse to win the same Breeders’ Cup race three times, with victories in the Mile for three consecutive years from 2008 to 2010.
-Beholder also has won three Breeders’ Cup races, but she managed it in two different classes.
-She won the Juvenile Fillies as a two-year-old in 2012 and followed that up by capturing the Distaff the following year.
-Three years later, she returned to win the Distaff again.
+Goldikova is the only horse to win the same Breeders' Cup race three times.
+She won the Mile three years in a row from 2008 to 2010.
+Beholder also won three Breeders' Cup races.
+However, she did it in two different classes.
+She won the Juvenile Fillies as a two-year-old in 2012 and followed that up with the Distaff the following year.
+Three years later she returned to win the Distaff again.

 How to Bet on the Breeders’ Cup